How do balance transfers work and are they right for you?

 You'll also need to check what the interest rate is for making new purchases on your new credit card.
 If you intend to continue to use the credit card for purchases you'll need to know what interest rate you'll be charged on these and whether you'll get any interest free days.

-To find out whether this is relevant to the card you are looking at make sure you check terms and conditions for promotional periods.
-If you are still unsure, talk to a lender directly to make sure you fully understand how the interest rate works.
+Make sure you check terms and conditions for promotional periods before you apply.
+If you are unsure, talk to a lender directly to make sure you fully understand how the interest rate works.

 Balance transfers may have a balance transfer fee, or annual fees while the balance is outstanding.
 On top of this, you may also be charged an annual fee for your credit card.
 This could add up.